CarltonTB/BurntPancakeSearchProblem/README.md

 1w2w3w4w

-Implemented using Python3. to run it, pass search problems as arguments: python3 burnt_pancake_problem.py 1b2b3b4w-a
+Implemented using Python3. to run it, pass search problems as arguments:
+python3 burnt_pancake_problem.py 1b2b3b4w-a

-or simply run the script and you will be prompted to enter a search problem: python3 burnt_pancake_problem.py
+or simply run the script and you will be prompted to enter a search problem:
+python3 burnt_pancake_problem.py
-Enter a search problem in the form '1b2b3b4w-a' where -a means A* search and -f means BFS search
+Enter a search problem in the form '1b2b3b4w-a' where -a means A* search and -f means BFS
+1b2b3b4w-a

+To run tests:
+python3 burnt_pancake_tests.py
+python3 search_tree_tests.py